Reading files in C++ using ifstream: dealing correctly with badbit, failbit, eofbit, and perror()

 • is_open() only catches the non-existing-file-case.

-• getline() does only change errno in case of trying to read from a directory.
-In all other test cases it does not change errno.
+• getline() does only change errno in case of trying to get a line from a directory.
+In all other error cases it does not change errno.

 Ideal solutions